 For MySQL 5.5/5.6 instance, you can select its data replication mode based on your business characteristics to improve the availability of the RDS instance.
-This article introduces how to change the data replication mode.
+This document introduces how to change the data replication mode.

-Note: The Finance Edition instance has one master node and multiple slave nodes.
-This kind of instance only support the strong synchronous replication mode by default, which cannot be modified.|
+|A Finance Edition instance has one master node and multiple slave nodes.
+This type of instance only supports the strong synchronous replication mode by default, which cannot be modified.|

-Semi-sync mode: Normally data is replicated in the sync mode.
+- Semi-sync mode: Normally data is replicated in the sync mode.
 But if an exception occurs when the master node replicates data to the slave node, the data synchronization logic changes to the following:

-Log on to the
+- Log on to the RDS console.

-Select the region where the target instance is located.
+- Select the region where the target instance is located.

-Click the ID of the target instance to visit the Basic Information page.
+- Click the ID of the target instance to visit the Basic Information page.

-Click Modify Data Replication Mode, as shown in the following figure.
+- Click Modify Data Replication Mode, as shown in the following figure.

 - In the Modify Data Replication Mode dialog box, select a data replication mode, as shown in the following figure.